unionai-oss/pandera/docs/source/extensions.rst

     4  value     4

 DataFrame checks can be attached by using the :ref:`schema_model_config` class.
-Any field names that do not conflict with existing fields of :class:`~pandera.core.pandas.model_config.BaseConfig` and do not start with an underscore (``_``) are interpreted as the name of registered checks.
+Any field names that do not conflict with existing fields of :class:`~pandera.api.pandas.model_config.BaseConfig` and do not start with an underscore (``_``) are interpreted as the name of registered checks.
 If the value is a tuple or dict, it is interpreted as the positional or keyword arguments of the check, and as the first argument otherwise.